 The AIM Investment Market is the only execution venue available for AIM stocks.

-Tatton will actively monitor compliance with its Best Execution Policy which will be reviewed at least annually.
+Tatton will actively monitor compliance with its Order Execution Policy which will be reviewed at least annually.

 The European Securities and Markets Authority considers that since the introduction of MiFID the expanding range of investment activity has increased the potential for conflicts of interest (COI) between those different activities and the interests of their clients.
 Therefore, under MIFID II the steps firms need to take to prevent or manage COI and disclose appropriately has been enhanced.